cheesykyle/mlo-tmc-furni/README.md

 # mlo-tmc-furni
 A NodeJS App for Creating a TMC Furniture Config list from an MLO ytyp.
 Used for populating Shell interiors with base props.

+Supply a ytyp named "ytyp.xml" in the the apps root directory.
+YTYPs can be exported to XML via Codewalker's RPF Explorer.

 Example: `node app.js -r 1 -r 3 -p -x="0.72795407128906" -y="0.72795407128906" -z="0.72795407128906"`

 Arugments: